DataDog/documentation/content/integrations/azure.md

 #### Integrating through the Azure Portals
 {: #installation_portal}

-1. The first step is <a href="#installation1">Getting your tenant name</a> and passing it to Datadog.
+1. <a href="#installation1">Get your tenant name</a> and pass it to Datadog.
-2. The second step is <a href="#installation2">Creating a web application</a> in your Active Directory and passing the correct credentials to Datadog.
+2. <a href="#installation2">Create a web application</a> in your Active Directory and pass the correct credentials to Datadog.
-3. The third step is <a href="#installation3">Giving this application read-access</a> to any subscriptions you would like to monitor.
+3. <a href="#installation3">Give this application read-access</a> to any subscriptions you would like to monitor.

 ##### Getting your Tenant Name
 {: #installation1}